legend-crypt/OpenMentorship/server/README.md

 }
 ```

-# Contributing to Yello API
+# Contributing to OpenMentors API

 Welcome to the Yello API open-source project!
 We appreciate your interest in contributing.
 Follow the steps below to get started: